love8587/prisma2-docs/prisma-2-cli.md

 ### `prisma2 generate`

-Invokes the generators specified in the Prisma project file.
+Invokes the generators specified in the Prisma schema file.

 ### `prisma2 introspect`